Scorpio (film): Release

 The film was given an X rating in England but this was overturned on appeal.

 Critical reception

 Reviewing Scorpio for Time Out magazine, Geoff Andrew took a negative view of the film: "Winner directs with typically crass abandon, wasting a solid performance from Lancaster".

 On Rotten Tomatoes, the film holds a 59% rating from 22 reviews with the consensus: "Burt Lancaster and Alain Delon add some much-needed weight, but Scorpio doesn't offer much that spy thriller fans haven't already seen before."

-DVD and Blu-ray releases
+Home media

-Scorpio was released on DVD by MGM Home Entertainment on April 1, 2003 as a Region 1 widescreen DVD.
+Scorpio was released on DVD by MGM Home Entertainment on April 1, 2003, as a Region 1 widescreen DVD.

-A Limited Edition (3,000 units) was released by Twilight Time on November 10, 2015 as a Region A Blu-ray.
+A Limited Edition (3,000 units) was released by Twilight Time on November 10, 2015, as a Region A Blu-ray.
 It features an audio commentary by film historians Lem Dobbs, Julie Kirgo, and Nick Redman.